Sophie-XL/Bicycle_Retail_BI_Dashboard/README.md

 ## Project Description:

-Shield Insurance is an insurance company who wants to understand the number of customers they have and the total revenue they are generating on a month by month basis.
-In the dashboard the following features are included:

 1. Sales Page: Major Sales and Finance KPIs
    - [x] Track Month over month change on key metrics
    - [x] KPIs: Net Sales, Gross Margin, Gross Margin &, Average Value per Transaction, Total customers and Total orders